Loansert-Organization/kigali-ride-awa/docs/LOCAL_DEV_SETUP.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173` and will use the local Supabase instance.
+The app will be available at `http://localhost:5173` and will connect to your local Supabase instance.